KWCS-TV

-KWCS-TV, UHF analog channel 18, was a non-commercial educational television station licensed to Ogden, Utah, United States, which broadcast from 1960 until the early 1970s.
+KWCS-TV (channel 18) was a non-commercial educational television station in Ogden, Utah, United States, which broadcast from 1960 until the early 1970s.
 Owned by Weber County Schools, the station broadcast instructional programming for students in the county's elementary and junior high schools.
 It also broadcast evening programming from National Educational Television (NET).
 KWCS-TV itself disappeared after being merged with KOET, the station operated by the Ogden City Board of Education; Weber County pulled out of the partnership in 1973, a move which also prompted the closure of the Ogden school board's station.

 History

 Weber County Schools, the school district covering all schools in Weber County outside of the city of Ogden, had been using closed-circuit television to provide courses to 1,700 students at its two high schools since 1959—the first such system in Utah.
 Work began May 9, 1960, on constructing the new station.
 A 100 ft tower was erected on the south side of the Weber High School campus to beam programs from the existing studios to the junior high and elementary schools.
 Junior high students would receive science and Utah history classes; elementary school courses offered over KWCS-TV at the start of its operation included French, art, music, children's literature, and science.
 KWCS-TV was inaugurated October 10, 1960, and entered service the next day, when, at 8:05 a.m., 4,800 eighth grade students in 17 junior high schools received a 20-minute science lesson.
 Channel 18 was also used to broadcast in-services to teachers.
 KWCS-TV, the first full-power UHF television station in the state, was built with $70,000 of federal funds and benefited the next year from a $64,000 grant from the Ford Foundation to purchase video tape equipment.
 By this time, the district was increasing the screen size of its television sets and planning for a live weekly show.

 Initially broadcasting with an effective radiated power of 1,000 watts, KWCS-TV was not sufficient to reach the entire county.
 In May 1961, the district applied to the Federal Communications Commission to build a translator on channel 13 to cover Huntsville, Eden and Liberty.
 This would allow the Valley School, the last school in the district not connected, to begin receiving KWCS programs.
 The FCC approved the application in March 1962; by the end of the year, translator K13EF was in operation and feeding one TV set at the Valley School.